 The Chief Actuary is a Fellow of the Institute and Faculty of Actuaries employed by ISL, who provides reports directly to the ILUK Board.
-The internal actuarial function is supported by Steve Dixon Associates LLP (SDA), an external actuarial consultancy.
+Actuarial review is provided by Steve Dixon Associates LLP (SDA), an external actuarial consultancy.

 The Chief Actuary has the role of Key Function Holder for Actuarial and SMF20 (Chief Actuary) under SMCR.